petecooper/textpattern-default-theme-no-remote/README.md

 ### Modifications

-This modified theme is more suited for offline or firewalled servers, and also where [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) directives restrict access to remote servers.
+This modified theme is more suited for offline or firewalled servers, and also where [Content Security Policy](https://en.wikipedia.org/wiki/Content_Security_Policy) directives restrict access to remote assets.

-The associated font files ([PT Serif](https://en.wikipedia.org/wiki/PT_Fonts), weights 400 & 700 in `EOT`, `SVG`, `TTF`, `WOFF` and `WOFF2` formats) are included in the theme download.
+The associated font files ([PT Serif](https://en.wikipedia.org/wiki/PT_Fonts), weights 400 & 700 in `EOT`, `SVG`, `TTF`, `WOFF` and `WOFF2` formats) are included in the theme.

 Textpattern page and form scaffolds have been updated to serve fonts from the Textpattern site and are _not_ served from [Google Fonts](https://fonts.google.com):

 ```
 <!-- Localised font stylesheet (replaces Google font API below) -->